victronenergy/venus-html5-app/README.md

 ## 5. Device error logging

-When the app is hosted from a VenusGX, there is no convenient way to see the errors in the js console.
-To make troubleshooting easier the app sends (at least attempts to send) the error messages through websocket to the device.
-The log can be found at `/var/log/venus-html5-app/current`.
+When the app is hosted from a Venus device, there is no convenient way to see the errors in the js console.
+To make troubleshooting easier the app can send the error messages through websocket port 7890 to the device.
+To enable this debugging mode, setup https://github.com/vi/websocat on your Venus device, uncomment the debug code in `index.html`, and deploy to the device.

 ## 6. Device debugging